CLDTio/node-red-contrib-aerogear-notifications/README.md

 # node-red node for Push Notifications through Aerogear Unified Push Server
-Initial commits for a node-red node to send push notifications to devices through AeroGear Unified Push Server.
+Initial commits for a node-red node to send push notifications to Android devices through AeroGear Unified Push Server.

     DISCLAIMER: This is not an officially supported Aerogear node.
                 I am in no way related to the Aerogear team.